nus-cs2103-AY1920S1/duke/docs/README.md

 `list`

 ### Feature 2
-Add a task into the list of tasks.
+Adds a task into the list of tasks.
 Dates and times are to be input as the following format:
-DD/MM/YYYY HHMM
+`DD/MM/YYYY HHMM`

 ## Usage